arcan1s/ahriman/docs/faq.rst

 #.
 Point DNS record to CloudFront address.

-How to sync to Github releases
+How to sync to GitHub releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
    Create a repository.

 #.
    `Create API key <https://github.com/settings/tokens>`__ with scope ``public_repo``.

 #.
    Configure the service as following:

    .. code-block:: ini